DNhacker/horizontal-scroll-with-GSAP/README.md

 Responsive Design to ensure it works seamlessly across devices.

-Contributing
+## Contributing
 Contributions are welcome!
-Feel free to fork the repo, submit issues, or create pull requests for improvements.
+Feel free to fork the repo, submit issues.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.